SENIOR SCHOOL OVERVIEW

 Mission of the department

+The Classics Department of Alexandra College is one of the few remaining in Irish second-level education with the capacity to offer instruction for interested students in all three Classical subjects — Latin, Ancient Greek, and Classical Studies.
+Why is this significant?
 The influence of the ancient civilisations of Greece and Rome on the formation of modern Europe and the development of Western society has been profound.
 In order to understand our own civilisation properly today, we must understand and appreciate what classical civilisation was in its various manifestations and how it has been transformed and enriched in the passage of time.
 The study of the Classics — through the three secondary school subjects of Latin, Ancient Greek and Classical Studies — is crucial in keeping awareness alive of our shared inheritance from Greece and Rome, an inheritance which is the unifying foundation of our European culture.

 In particular, through the study of the Latin language students are brought into immediate contact with the ancient Romans themselves — with their literature, history, political and social institutions.
-From this they can gain a fascinating picture of Europe’s first cosmopolitan culture and in addition can acquire an insight into ancient Rome’s continuing influence on the modern world.
+From this, they can gain a fascinating picture of Europe’s first cosmopolitan culture and in addition, can acquire an insight into ancient Rome’s continuing influence on the modern world.
 Students also become conscious of the way in which Latin lives on in languages that are spoken by millions of people today: Italian, French, Spanish, Catalan, Portuguese, Romanian and other Romance languages are direct descendants of Latin.
 Knowledge of Latin is invaluable in understanding the roots of these languages and how they developed.

 The advantages afforded by knowledge of Latin extend beyond the Romance languages.
 The English language, while not descended directly from Latin, has borrowed extensively from it over the centuries, with the result that much of its vocabulary derives from Latin.
 In order to have a thorough understanding of English, it helps greatly to have some knowledge of Latin.
 On a broader level, the study of Latin will give students an appreciation of how all languages evolve over time.